 During the 1800's, coyote populations were limited mostly to the Great Plains and Western portions of The US.
 Since then, they have expanded their range North and East.
 The Southeast did not start to have a larger population until the 1960's and South Carolina supposedly did not have coyotes until the 1980's.

-The Coyote Food Chain
+Coyote Food Chain

 If you were to kill the average coyote and open its belly up, you would likely find that their primary urban food source is actually dog food, cat food, mice and rats.
 Human populations tend to attract rodents such as mice and rats, therefore rodent predators such as foxes and coyotes will soon move in for the food source they provide.

 In general, coyotes are omnivores and opportunistic carnivores who will eat most things that do not eat them first... mice, rats, improperly stored garbage, insects, rabbits, deer, fawns, eggs, calves, cattle, sheep, plants, berries, fruit, carrion, animals caught in body crushing or foot hold traps by fur trappers, birds, snakes, turtles, groundhogs, and fish.
 It has been suggested that if we stopped hunting deer, that coyotes may take care of the excessive deer populations and hunting would not be needed in many parts of the United States.
 For a stimulating read on this subject, please read the interesting article How Coyotes Affect Deer Herds found in the NRA publication American Hunter Magazine.

-Coyote Pups And Reproduction
+Family Life, Pups And Reproduction

-Starting around the age of two, coyotes breed in January-February.
+Starting around age two, coyotes breed in January-February.
 Nine weeks later, between four and seven pups are born.
-When food is scarce, fewer pups are born.
-The pups are weened at 6 weeks, and for hunting practice, parents supply live mice to their pups.
+When food is scarce, fewer are born.
+Pups are weaned at 6 weeks, and for hunting practice, parents supply live mice to their pups.
 They join their parents on hunts after about ten weeks, and typically go out on their own in the fall or winter.